Child Protection / Welfare

 California Evidence-Based Clearinghouse for Child Welfare – 1) serves as an online connection for child welfare professionals, staff of public and private organizations, academic institutions, and others who are committed to serving children and families; 2) provides up-to-date information on evidence-based child welfare practices; and 3) facilitates the utilization of evidence-based practices as a method of achieving improved outcomes of safety, permanency and well-being for children and families involved in the California public child welfare system, San Diego, CA.

-Child Welfare Research, Children's Bureau of the Administration for Children & Families of the U.S. Department of Health & Human Services, Washington, DC.
+Child Welfare Statistics & Research, Children's Bureau of the Administration for Children & Families, Washington, DC.

 Children Exposed to Domestic Violence, Child Welfare League of America – is the nation’s oldest and largest membership-based child welfare organization.
 We are committed to engaging people everywhere in promoting the well-being of children, youth, and their families, and protecting every child from harm, Washington, DC.